 William is an award-winning documentary director and cinematographer who lives in New Orleans.
 He has worked for networks including PBS, HBO and OWN.
 He own documentary films include “Codigo Color” and “Chasing Dreams: The Leah Chase Story” and he is currently completing his feature length documentary "The Caterpillar and the Butterfly".
 His footage of Hurricane Katrina was used extensively in Spike Lee’s “When the Levees Broke” and National Geographic’s Emmy Award winning TV documentary, “Witness: Katrina”

 Malkia K. Lydia

-Malkia K. Lydia, Founder of Kuyamba Media, is a filmmaker who recovers authentic stories of community life.
-She has produced content for major historical museums, and she is currently directing two of her own feature documentaries.
+Malkia K. Lydia, Founder of Kuyamba Media, is a director/producer who recovers authentic stories of community life.
+She has produced content for several major historical museums, and she is currently directing two of her own feature documentaries.
 More at www.kuyamba.com

 Malkia is story consultant and starting editor for TEACH

-Mimi works with us on Special Projects, including editing two short videos for a recent collaboration we did with the Veterans of the Mississippi Civil Rights Movement.
+Mimi works with us on Special Projects, including two short videos for our recent collaboration with the Veterans of the Mississippi Civil Rights Movement.

 Kimberly Waller is a curriculum specialist and current PhD Candidate.
 Her work looks at the elements of effective mass literacy campaigns as a way to ignite deep and lasting social change.

 Kimberly works with us on curriculum design, and on special presentations of the Maestra documentary.